JensRantil/rewind/README.rst

 1. The event ID.
 The client should view this as a series of bytes.

+2. The previous event ID.
+This information is useful to know whether ZeroMQ high-water mark kicked in while syncing up a client while querying for older events.
+If streaming has just begun, this message part can be empty and can thus be ignored.

-2. The event content.
+3. The event content.
 This is the exact same bytes that were correspondingly sent to the receiving socket.

 Querying events